 Admission Requirements & Details

 The admissions information below may give an overview of the applicants Texas A&M University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP or college credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting into Texas A&M.
+The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted